Internal Seed Funding Opportunities

 UMCCTS Life Sciences Moment Fund

-If you are interested in submitting either a Creative Economy, Science & Technology, UMCCTS Life Sciences proposal, please submit your one paragraph letter of intent to Dr. Julie Chen (Julie_Chen@uml.edu) by Wednesday, February 13.
+If you are interested in submitting either a Creative Economy, Science & Technology, UMCCTS Life Sciences proposal, please submit your one paragraph letter of intent to Julie Chen, Ph.D.
+(Julie_Chen@uml.edu

-The CVIP Technology Development Fund is to assist faculty and the CVIP offices with the commercial development of important technologies discovered on our campuses.
+We are pleased to announce the annual solicitation for the OTCV Technology Development Fund.
+The purpose of the Fund is to assist faculty and the OTCV offices with the commercial development of important technologies discovered on our campuses.

-In 2010 we awarded 8 projects.
-Our grants for FY11 will be $25,000 per project for direct project expense, and we anticipate making approximately 8 awards.
+Similar to last year when we awarded 8 projects, our grants for FY15, Phase 1 awards will be $25,000 per project for direct project expense.
+Phase 2 awards will be a maximum of $40,000 per project.
 We encourage all interested University of Massachusetts researchers to apply.